emaphp/eMapper/README.md

 <br/>
 #####Conditional attributes

 The *@If* and *@IfNot* annotations are used to define conditional attributes.
 These attributes are evaluated if the given expression evaluates to true with @If and false with *@IfNot*.
-Conditions must be expressed alaso as macros.
+Conditions must be expressed also as macros.

 ```php
 /**